Getting Started with Lichen

 Install the CLI

-Option A: Install from crates.io
+Option A: Install from the repo checkout

 Shell

-cargo install lichen-cli
+cargo install --path cli/

 Option B: Build from source